 DFS Legislative Development Summary: Clarification of Legal Status Opens Doors for Daily Contests, but Regulations Set Roadblocks for Smaller Operators

 May 28, 2016 | By Caroline R. Fabacher

 With opinions from attorney generals and legislative developments arriving daily, staying on top of the shifting legal environments of every state can be a chore for any fantasy sports operator.
 But when you’re trying to get your fantasy sports startup off the ground, keeping track of so much movement in so many places can be downright overwhelming.
 At Vela Wood, we sift through the noise and boil it down to the essentials, so you can get the information you need and spend your time growing your business.

 Here are the most important recent developments in Virginia, Indiana, Tennessee, Mississippi, Colorado, and Missouri:

-Game Recap: In May, Colorado followed suit, passing its own bill.
-Though similar other states, Colorado is the first to specifically address smaller daily fantasy operators; it defines “small operators” as any site that has fewer than 7,500 Colorado users and exempts these companies from paying licensing fees.
+In May, Colorado followed suit, passing its own bill.
+Though similar to other states, Colorado is the first to specifically address smaller daily fantasy operators; it defines “small operators” as any site that has fewer than 7,500 Colorado users and exempts these companies from paying licensing fees.
 Although still required to register in the state, small operators are also exempt from yearly audits.
-Govenor Hickenlooper signed the bill into law on June 10.
+Governor Hickenlooper signed the bill into law on June 10.

 Ones to Watch